CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

 A second method for measuring the compound beam (CB) shapes uses a comparison of the continuum images to the public NVSS catalog and Gaussian process regression (GPR) to construct the compound beam shape.

 The Apertif images of each individual compound beam (CB) are convolved with a circular PSF of 45" to match the NVSS resolution.
 Then the source finding is performed, and the list is cross-matched with the NVSS catalog.
-After that the distribution of the relation between NVSS and Apertif total flux  e=SAPERTIF/SNVSS over a CB field of view is considered.
+After that the distribution of the relation between NVSS and Apertif total flux  :math:`e = S_{APERTIF}/S_{NVSS}` over a CB field of view is considered.
 In the absence of any biases it represents the corresponding compound beam shape.

 An example of this relation is shown in :numref:`gauss`.
 The top left plot shows the distribution of 7153 sources over Beam 01 observed from August 2019 to June 2020.
 The size of each symbol corresponds to the fraction e.

-All the data for a given CB (40+ epochs, a few thousands cross-matched sources) is considered and the scikit gaussian_process python library is used to construct a gaussian process regression for these data.
+All the data for a given CB (40+ epochs, a few thousands cross-matched sources) is considered and the *scikit gaussian_process* python library is used to construct a gaussian process regression for these data.
 For that, the mean value is subtracted from the data.
 The kernel for GPR is chosen as a sum of two squared exponentials and the one representing white noise.
 The first kernel represents the main CB shape, and the second one represents shorter scale irregularities.
 After the gaussian process is trained the regression surface is obtained.
 The surface is then normalized to take values between 0 and 1.
 An example of the GPR for Beam 01 is shown in the top right panel of :numref:`gauss`.

 With this method the “average” CB shapes over the span of all observations are obtained.
 We note, nowever, that the shape of a CB can change in time because of re-measurement of the beamweights, broken/repaired PAF elements, or if a particular antenna is excluded from observation.